Posted on: January 11, 2021, 10:39h.

 Harness racing endured a bleaker 2020 as its handle dropped by 18.4 percent last year.
 According to the US Trotting Association, bettors wagered nearly $1.16 billion, down from $1.42 billion in 2019.

-Industry officials, though, noted that from late March to June, all harness tracks were shut down, so it did not get the chance that horse racing had in the spring.
+Industry officials, though, noted that from late March to June all harness tracks were shut down, so it did not get a chance that horse racing had in the spring.

 From June on, wagering actually increased by 6 percent as compared to the same time period in 2019.
 Bettors put down $844.4 million on those races.

 In addition, purses were also down.
 Harness horsemen competed for $304.1 million in money in 2020, that’s down 30.8 percent from $439.5 million in 2019.